 Transformed & Transforming Logo

 A leaf takes center stage in the Transformed & Transforming logo, symbolizing the new life that comes from transformation in Christ.
-A burst of light suggests mission and sharing God's light with the world, and rippling water represents leadership development.
+A burst of light suggests mission and sharing God's light with the world, and rippling water represents the lasting impact of leadership development.

 The RCA Crest